 Jackson's films also include Bad Taste (1987), Meet the Feebles (1989), Braindead (1992), Forgotten Silver (1995), The Frighteners (1996), King Kong (2005) and The Lovely Bones (2009).
 The upcoming The Hobbit trilogy will include The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013), and The Hobbit: There and Back Again (2014).
 He has also produced District 9 (2009) and The Adventures of Tintin (2011).

-The Hobbit: An Unexpected Journey will be the second major world premiere Jackson has brought to Wellington’s Embassy Theatre, which hosted the world premiere of the multi Oscar-winning The Lord of the Rings: The Return of the King in 2003.
+The Hobbit: An Unexpected Journey was the second major world premiere Jackson has brought to Wellington’s Embassy Theatre, which hosted the world premiere of the multi Oscar-winning The Lord of the Rings: The Return of the King in 2003.